bhoomikachauhanrlogical/Android_POC/README.md

 ## Installation

 Install the APK file for the application from authorized source and give below mentioned permissions to access all the application related functionality.
-Before running the app, e.g. from Android Studio set properties which can be found

 - **READ_CONTACTS** - This permission is used to fetch contacts.
 - **READ_CALL_LOG** - This permission is used to fetch call logs.